Comic Book: Malibu Comics Mortal Kombat

 - BFG: Abacus provides Goro with one to destroy Zaggot's Kombatant.

-- Bittersweet Ending: The ultimate conclusion to the Raiden and Kano three parter.
+- Bittersweet Ending: The ultimate conclusion to the Rayden & Kano three parter.
 Kano blows his chance at redemption by allowing Shao Kahn to destroy the Ebbonrule, a sword powered by redemption, is imbued with incredible power as his reward and betrays Raiden.
-At the very least he deprieves Shao Kahn of the chance to finish Raiden himself by throwing the Thunder God through a portal back to Earthrealm and implies that Raiden's gambit could have turned Kano to the side of good but they'll never know.
-Raiden himself also comes to hate the Balance Between Good and Evil.
+At the very least he deprives Shao Kahn of the chance to finish Raiden himself by throwing the Thunder God through a portal back to Earthrealm and implies that Raiden's gambit could have turned Kano to the side of good but they'll never know.
+Raiden himself also comes to hate the Balance Between Good and Evil, making this an Early-Bird Cameo of sorts to Raiden's changes in Deception and Armageddon.

 - Blood Knight: Baraka.
 His one-shot issue plays with this in that protecting the baby Nania was the greatest thing he ever had to fight for, and he feels alone and sad after Noob Saibot warps Nania to safety after rescuing her from Scorpion.